a2k11/next-connect/README.md

  - signout, checkAuth implemented for authController
  - defined getUsers in userController for /api/users
  - used router.param() for grabbing user / deleting user by id
+ - defined getAuthUser for user to access only their own data
  -